Mark Rubin (American football)

-Early years
+Early life

 A four-year starter at wide receiver and safety at Amherst High School in Amherst, New York, Rubin finished his high school career as the holder of three NYSPHSAA Western New York Section records: receptions (167), receiving yardage (2,488), and touchdowns (34).
 He was a three-time all-state pick, a three-time All-Western New York selection and was a two-time Section VI Class A Offensive Player-of-the-Year.
 He was a two-year captain of the football team.

 While a standout football player, Rubin was also an all-league lacrosse player, and a nationally ranked swimmer.
 He was a two-time state champion and an eight-time High School All-American.
 At age 14, he was the #1-ranked swimmer in the country in his age group in the 50 meter freestyle and 100 meter freestyle.
 He beat future Olympic gold medalist Michael Phelps in swimming events on several occasions.
 He defeated Olympic champion Ryan Lochte on a regular basis.